wristband-dev/nextjs-auth/README.md

 #### JWT Strategy

-The `JWT` strategy validates authentication using JWT bearer tokens from the `Authorization` request header.
+The `'JWT'` strategy validates authentication using JWT bearer tokens from the `Authorization` request header.
 This strategy is powered by [@wristband/typescript-jwt](https://github.com/wristband-dev/typescript-jwt) and is useful for API-first applications or when your frontend stores access tokens and includes them in API requests.
 The middleware performs these steps for protected routes:

 1. **Extracts JWT token** - Gets token from `Authorization: Bearer <token>` header
 2. **Verifies signature** - Uses cached JWKS from Wristband to verify token signature